js-cookie/js-cookie/README.md

 Cookies.get(); // => { name: '{"foo":"bar"}' }
 ```

-When reading a cookie with the `Cookies.getJSON` api, you receive the parsed representation of the string stored in the cookie according to the `JSON.stringify` api:
+When reading a cookie with the `Cookies.getJSON` api, you receive the parsed representation of the string stored in the cookie according to `JSON.parse`:

 ```javascript
 Cookies.getJSON('name'); // => { foo: 'bar' }